Filling up the gas tank? Nope.

 If you did tuck away a lot of money during the pandemic, take that money and keep plugging away at the Baby Steps (once things start to look stable for you).
 As life gets back to normal, make it a point to remember to live like you did during this season—being thankful for what you have, living on less than you make, and favoring saving over spending.

 Nearly 80% of Americans say they want to continue to save more and spend less post-pandemic.2 And the great news is you can!
-For years, we’ve been helping people (nearly 6 million people, to be exact) get their money to work for them, kick debt to the curb, and save for the twists and turns of life.
-Financial Peace University is that plan, and right now, you can snag a free 14-day trial of a Financial Peace Membership.
+For years, we’ve been helping people (almost 6 million people, to be exact) get their money to work for them, kick debt to the curb, and save for the twists and turns of life.
+Right now, you can learn a proven money plan when you snag a free trial of Ramsey+ which features great courses like Financial Peace University.
 Get on a plan that will help you make your saving goals a reality!